Place the upper and lower fuselage side parts together. Use a straight edge to align the two parts.

 Use enough glue to make a good joint, but not so much that it will squeeze out all over the place when you flatten the piece.
 Place the piece on a flat table, tape side down.
 Add weights along the joint to hold the piece flat as it cures.

 The main thing is to keep the joint even.
-Generally you may find that the pieces are not the exact same thickness, so while one face is flat on the table the other face will be very slightly uneven.
+Generally you may find that the pieces are not the exact same thickness.
 Because of this possibility, when you make the second fuselage side it’s a good idea to tape the joint on the opposite side, so the two sides are mirror image of each other.
 That way, if one face is smoother than the other, the smooth faces can be on the outside on both sides of the plane.

 The fuselage sides and the doublers have alignment holes.